 From clearing the table to dressing themselves, if it’s something they can do, it’s theirs to do.
 And yes, that includes putting their dirty dishes in the dishwasher.

-Struggling with getting your kids to clean up their toys?
+Struggling with getting your kids to do their chores?
 Want to develop good habits from the start?
 Join my newsletter and download my Printable Chore List templates to help you and your kids organize chores!
+Get it below—at no cost to you:

 Get more tips: